Telfer Research Excellence Awards

 Evaluation Criteria

-In assessing nominees’ for the Established Researcher Award, the Telfer School Research Committee will evaluate the following criteria:
+In assessing nominees for the Established Researcher Award, the Telfer School of Management Research Committee will evaluate the following criteria:

-Evaluation of candidates will be based on CV but also on a support letter that will persuasively, comprehensively, and with examples convey how the candidates’ research meets the evaluation criteria detailed above.
+Evaluation of nominees will be based on their CV and on a nomination letter that will persuasively, comprehensively, and with examples convey how the nominee’s research meets the evaluation criteria detailed above.

 Eligibility Criteria